mrjamiebowman-blog/Docker-Compose-Minecraft/README.md

 `docker run -d -v ${pwd}/data:/data -e TYPE=SPIGOT -p 25565:25565 -e EULA=TRUE -e OPS=jroc83 --name mc itzg/minecraft-server`

 ### Volume Mount (-v)
-The command `-v ${pwd}/data:/data` will mount the current Windows path.
-The Print Working Directory {PWD} command is used to get the current directory.
+The command `-v ${pwd}/data:/data` will mount the container's data folder to the current Windows path.
+This is used to persist the world data.

+Note: The Print Working Directory {PWD} command is used to get the current directory.
 Alternatively, Linux and iOS would use `-v (PWD)/data:/data`.
 Similar but not the same.

 ### Environment Variables
 `EULA` - this shoudl be true or the server will not run.